Seoul Broadcasting System: History

-In 1996, plans for an FM radio station, which will complement the existing AM station came into fruition.
+In 1996, an FM radio station was established to complement the existing AM station.
+In February, the five SBS stations formed an association.
 On 14 November 1996, SBS Power FM began broadcasting on 107.7 MHz as a music-centric station.
 On 4 January 1999, the original SBS Radio on AM 792 kHz began broadcasting on FM as well.
-The station rebranded as SBS Love FM on 103.5 MHz, simultaneously airing on both AM and FM frequencies.
+The station rebranded as SBS Love FM on 103.5 MHz, broadcasting simultaneously on AM and FM frequencies.
 High-definition digital television was introduced in 2001.
 Digital Multimedia Broadcasting (DMB) was introduced in 2005.